olvaffe/olv-notes/networks/wifi.md

   - when multiple devices use the same channel, AP talks to them in turn and the bandwidth of the channel is shared among those devices
-  - when multiple devices use different channels, all devices get full bandwidth
+  - when multiple devices use different channels, all devices get full bandwidth?
-    - I guess it also depends on the horsepower of the AP
+    - I guess it also depends on the horsepower of the AP?
+  - there is AC, advertised speed
+    - AC1200: 300Mbit/s for 2.4GHz + 900Mbit/s for 5GHz
+    - it looks like two devices on different channels of the same band still share the bandwidth.
+Perhaps it is not even possible for two devices to be on different channels?
 - MIMO
   - multiple antennas to exploit multipath propagation
   - written NxM indicating N transmitters and M receivers